 [back to top]

 Antonio P. Castro Aranda is the Pro Bono Detention Manager at PAIR.
 He received his law degree from the UNED Law School, University of Madrid, Spain; and his LLM from the Fletcher School, Tufts University.
 He is an Accredited Representative with the Board of Immigration Appeals.
 He manages PAIR’s pro bono detention attorneys from the private bar and from a collaboration with the Boston Immigration Court and the New England Chapter of the American Immigration Lawyers Association (AILA), and he maintains partnerships with five area law schools.
 Previously, he worked at the International Institute of Boston as the Managing Paralegal of its Immigration Clinic and as a volunteer for its asylum program.
 He also worked for several years as an immigration law paralegal at private law offices and as a volunteer mediator at the Brookline District Court, through the Harvard Mediation Program of Harvard Law School.
 He joined PAIR in 2007.
-Antonio is fluent in Spanish.
+Antonio is a native Spanish speaker.

 Contact: email@example.com; (617) 742-9296 ext.
 6